espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 # Next steps

 You can send any GDB commands in the Debug console with `--exec COMMAND`.
 More about [command line debugging](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/debugging-examples.html#command-line).
+You need to set `logLevel: 5` in the project's launch.json to see the command output.

 <p align="center">
   <img src="../../media/debug/gdb_commands.png" alt="GDB Commands">